cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 ## Can a Top N consumer chain become Opt-In or vice versa?
 Yes, by issuing a [`ConsumerModificationProposal`](./features/proposals.md#consumermodificationproposal).

-## How I know when the next validator update will be sent to the consumer chain?
+## How do I know when the next validator update will be sent to the consumer chain?
 Validator updates are sent to the consumer chain every `BlocksPerEpoch` blocks.
 To query how many blocks are left until the next epoch starts, run the following command: